Bringing Back Old Alameda

 by David Baker

 Members of the Volberg family have lived in Alameda since the 1870’s; Richard Volberg’s great grandfather, Charles Volberg, settled in Alameda in 1872 where he lived the rest of his life.
 Charles Volberg played an active role in the community, serving terms on the Board of Town Trustees (1877-1878) and the Board of City Trustees (1887-1891).
 In the Fall of 1873, Volberg purchased a large parcel of land, with house, at the northwest corner of Webster Street and Santa Clara Avenue.
 Over the years, he developed the Webster Street frontage of his property, which extended north to within 60 feet of Haight Avenue.
+In 1877 he commissioned a four unit commercial building at 1513-1519 Webster Street which is presently a one-story, rectangular-plan Mediterranean style building.
+The original builder was Denis Straub, a prominent Alameda contractor active prior to 1900.
+The original building was simply detailed with a flat topped parapet and a wooden awning extending out over the sidewalk.
+A $1580 remodeling by contractor W.J.
+David commissioned in 1925 by Charles Volberg resulted in the present handsome Mediterranean style facade.

 The tenants in this building have included Shead’s grocery store, Seebeck’s saloon, Stilling’s variety store, and Harm’s art supply.
 For 40 years it was the West End branch of the Alameda Free Library.
 It has been tough going with the building; during the 1950’s an attempt was made to modernize the building by the addition of plywood over many of the windows.
 In the 1960’s, Webster Street went into a decline as businesses changed to cater to sailors from the Navy base.
 Webster Street had the feeling that every corner had at least one liquor store or bar; it felt very tough and uninviting to families.